holehouse-lab/shephard/README.md

 ## Change log
 The Changelog below reports on changes as we updated SHEPHARD.
 Specific types of changes include **BUG FIXES**, **PERFORMANCE UPGRADES**, and **NEW FEATURES**, and these will be tagged as such.

+#### Version 0.1.20 (December 2023)
+* Fixed a minor but where the `shephard.interfaces.si_proteins` interface required proteins to ALREADY be in the proteome which proteins were being added to, which makes no sense, so we removed this constraint.

 #### Version 0.1.19 (November 2023)
 * Added version requirement (3.7 to 3.11 inclusive)